rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

 For Arch, Gentoo, and SUSE Linux systems, you must first download the tarball.
 The tarball has the most up-to-date instructions.
 If the following instructions differ from the tarball instructions, use the tarball instructions instead.

+1. Use SSH to log in to your server and run the commands as a user with sudo or superuser privileges.

-1. Download the tarball.
+2. Download the tarball.

         wget http://agentrepo.drivesrvr.com/tar/driveclient-latest.tar.bz2

-2. Use SSH to log in to your server and run the commands as a user with sudo or superuser privileges.

-2. Extract the installation files.
+3. Extract the installation files.

         tar -xvjf driveclient-latest.tar.bz2

-3. Change to the directory that was created by extracting the files.
+4. Change to the directory that was created by extracting the files.
 For example:

         cd driveclient-1

-4. Create directories and copy files.
+5. Create directories and copy files.

         sudo cp driveclient /usr/local/bin/
         sudo chown root:root /usr/local/bin/driveclient